 Furthermore, try to eat pumpkins and sesame seeds with lentils.
 These seeds contain high amounts of methionine!
 Just 1 tbsp of pumpkin seeds contains 0.17g of methionine!
 Pumpkins seeds are complete protein, as well.
 You should consume them regularly if you want to maintain or even build muscle mass.

-Does protein in lentils built muscle mass?
+Do lentils have protein to built muscle mass?

 Lentils are particularly high in lysine.
 Lysine is also an essential amino acid.
 Hence, lysine is necessary for muscle growth and good metabolism.
 We need about 30 mg of lysine per kg of body weight.
 Hence, a 70 kg person needs about 2.1g of lysine a day.